-Addicted or Not?
-5 Questions People Struggling with Substance Abuse Ask Themselves
+5 Questions People Struggling with Drug Addiction Ask Themselves

 If you are wondering whether or not you have a problem with drugs or alcohol, you are probably doing a little soul searching and asking yourself some tough questions about your habits and behaviors.
 Most people attempt to self-identify a problem with substances by way of comparison with others.
 For example, if someone you respect is out at the club every night you are, or if others in your circle of friends drink or get high as often as you do, you may feel like your level of substance use is “normal” by comparison.